Airbus shaves 20-year demand forecast, sees faster replacements - Up News Info

 Article content

-Airbus slashed its forecast for average annual growth in passenger traffic to 3.9% from 4.3% in pre-pandemic 2019.
+After two years of COVID-related travel restrictions, Airbus slashed its forecast for average annual growth in passenger traffic over 20 years to 3.9% from 4.3% in pre-pandemic 2019.

-“The fastest traffic growth will be in Asia with domestic China becoming the largest market,” Airbus said, indicating a permanent shift after China briefly grabbed the top spot in domestic air traffic from the United States during COVID.
+“We have lost effectively two years of traffic growth because of the pandemic,” Airbus Chief Commercial Officer Christian Scherer said.

-Airbus raised its 20-year delivery forecast for new freighters by 2.9% to 880 units.
-It is in talks to find a first buyer for a proposed A350 freighter with airlines including Singapore Airlines, industry sources said.

-Boeing said earlier it is in advanced discussions with potential buyers for a new 777X freighter.
-Market sources have said main contenders include Qatar Airways and FedEx.
+However, Airbus raised its 20-year delivery forecast for freighters by 2.9% to 880 units and predicted an order soon for a new A350 freighter.
+Boeing said it is in advanced discussions with potential buyers for its new 777X freighter.

 Advertisement